About Sharing Work and Project Locking

 When you want to share or copy your API specification or fragment, you can create a branch off the master branch or other branch of the project.
+The branching process is forking a project but without the possibility of merging.
 You keep the master branch clean by working in branches.
-Branching facilitates migrating versions of designs and making revisions.
+This facilitates migrating versions of designs and making revisions.

 Initially, you create a branch from the Master dropdown by typing the name of the branch in the dropdown.